ga-curriculum/quick-refresher-for-ml/supervised-machine-learning/README.md

 - **Decision Trees:** Uses a tree-like model of decisions and their possible consequences to classify or predict outcomes.
 - **Random Forest:** An ensemble of multiple decision trees that improves accuracy and reduces overfitting.
 - **Support Vector Machine:** Finds the optimal hyperplane to separate data into distinct classes with maximum margin.
+- **XGBoost:** An efficient implementation of gradient boosting that builds an ensemble of weak models sequentially.
 - **K-Nearest Neighbors:** Classifies data points based on the majority class of their k-nearest neighbors.
-- **Naive Bayes:** A probabilistic classifier based on Bayes’ theorem, assuming feature independence.
+- **Naive Bayes:** A probabilistic classifier based on Bayes' theorem, assuming feature independence.

 ## Let's look at each in more detail with some examples: